 Receiving a certificate from an accredited university or college, does not qualify an individual to be classified as “Certified.”

-What if I’ve been an Aging Life Care Professional/geriatric care manager for a long time but don’t meet all the requirements (education, experience, and certification) to qualify for the Advanced level of membership?
+What if I’ve been an Aging Life Care Professional/geriatric care manager for a long time but don’t meet all the requirements (education, experience, and certification) to qualify for the Advanced Professional level of membership?

-You may likely fall into the Professional or the Associate levels membership that are designed specifically for practitioners who do not meet all the requirements to sit in the Advanced level of membership.
+You may likely fall into the Professional or the Associate levels membership that are designed specifically for practitioners who do not meet all the requirements to sit in the Advanced Professional level of membership.

-What if I meet all the education and experience requirements, but do not hold one of the four approved certifications that qualifies me for the Advanced level of membership?
+What if I meet all the education and experience requirements, but do not hold one of the four approved certifications that qualifies me for the Advanced Professional level of membership?